cuducos/ironbot/README.md

 Commands:
-  calendar     List the details of the upcoming Ironman professional races. start-list   Gets the URL to the PDF containing the start list for an... start-lists  List upcoming Ironman professional races with start list...
+  calendar     List the details of the upcoming Ironman professional races. start-list   Gets the start list for an Ironman professional race (use... start-lists  List upcoming Ironman professional races with start list...
 ```